kwant-project/kwant/doc/source/tutorial/tutorial2.rst

     :start-after: #HIDDEN_BEGIN_coid
     :end-before: #HIDDEN_END_coid

-For each lattice point, the corresponding site is then passed to the function `onsite()`.
+For each lattice point, the corresponding site is then passed as the first argument to the function `onsite()`.
+The values of any additional parameters, which can be used to alter the Hamiltonian matrix elements at a later stage, are specified later during the call to `solve()`.
 Note that we had to define `onsite()`, as it is not possible to mix values and functions as in ``sys[...] = 4 * t + potential``.